Campaign Management

 View Events Opens the detailed event timeline for this specific recipient, showing all interactions and timestamps

-Click on any recipient name to access their individual timeline view, providing detailed interaction history and behavioral analysis:
+Click on any recipient name to access their individual timeline view, providing interaction history and behavioral analysis:

 Phishing Club - Campaign recipient events